carltonwin8/frontend-nanodegree-feedreader/README.md

 The following conditions are tested during the Jasmine tests.

  - Test the `allFeeds` object and ensures the URL and name are defined.
- - Test menu element is hidden by default and changes visibility when the menu icon is clicked.
+ - Test yjr menu element is hidden by default and changes visibility when the menu icon is clicked.
  - Test the `loadFeed` function works and has at least a single `.entry` element within the `.feed` container.